 Although they may appear minor, traffic violations can lead to heavy fines, lost driving privileges, increased insurance rates, and even jail time.
 These consequences may be worse if you hold a commercial driver’s license (CDL).

 Traffic violations are one of the most common types of offence committed by people all over the nation.
 Many people commit violations without even realizing that they are doing it; however the law does not accept ignorance as an excuse when it comes to violations.
-Many people get stopped, fined and even arrested each day through traffic violations, and these days the punishment for violations can be very harsh; and the more serious the violation, the harsher the punishment is likely to be.
+Many people get stopped, fined and even arrested each day through traffic violations, and the punishment for traffic violations can be very harsh.
+The more serious the violation, the harsher the punishment is likely to be.

 Traffic violations generally come in two main groups, these being minor and major violations.
 Minor violations can include acts such as Speeding, Illegal Parking, Failure to Stop, Running a Red Light, and Overloading a Vehicle.
 Major violations include Reckless Driving, Racing, Passing a School Bus, DUI, and Vehicular Homicide (these last two being some of the most serious of major traffic violations).
 Both types of violations hold serious consequences for the driver.

-In the case of minor offenses a ticket is normally issued.
-The ticket gives you two options: you can either pay the stipulated fine, which in effect means that you are admitting your guilt; or you can contest the ticket by pleading not guilty.
+A ticket is normally issued in the case of minor offenses.
+The ticket gives you two options: you can either pay the stipulated fine (which, in effect, means that you are admitting your guilt); or you can contest the ticket by pleading not guilty.
 The same applies to major traffic violations, although these are more involved than simply being issued a ticket; for the serious, major traffic violations you can be arrested and even imprisoned if you are found to be guilty.
-If you are the holder of a commercial driver's license (CDL), or you hold any of these types of licenses: Chauffeur License, Minor Restricted License, Recreational, Farmer & H-Hazardous Materials, these consequences can be much, much worse.
+If you are the holder of a commercial driver's license (CDL), or you hold a Chauffeur License, Minor Restricted License, Recreational, or Farmer & H-Hazardous Materials, these consequences can be much, much worse.

 Whether it is a minor or a major traffic violation that you have been accused of, it is important to seek advice from an attorney before pleading guilty.
 Pleading guilty to a violation can lead to an accumulation of points that often result in a license suspension and/or costly insurances consequences; other traffic violations result in an immediate license suspension regardless of the amount of points on your license.
 Even worse, some motor vehicle violations, as indicated above, can lead to jail time.